 For further detail on ACTIVATE, please contact [email protected]

-IBD Empower is an award-winning innovative, multi-channel disease-area education programme, for nurses by nurses, to support the professional growth of the IBD nursing community and improve patient care.
-This programme is delivered in three ways, through: live training sessions, an e-learning portal, and Lumi the innovative chatbot.
+IBD Empower is an award-winning innovative, multi-channel education programme, for nurses by nurses, to support the professional growth of the IBD nursing community and improve patient care.
+This programme is delivered in two ways, through: live training sessions and an e-learning portal.
 Through these different learning styles, information is delivered in ways to support IBD CNS by furthering their skills and strengthening IBD patient care.
 Since being launched in October 2020, IBD Empower has already engaged with over 190 IBD CNS, many interacting with two or more channels, creating a blended learning experience.
 Through this, IBD Empower shows Takeda’s commitment to GI to provide support and create confidence with IBD nurses, allowing for greater patient care.

 For further details on IBD Empower, please contact [email protected]